xylous/settle/README.md

 - wiki-style links are used to denote the actual links between Zettel.
 For example, a link such as `[[Neurons]]` would be considered as linking to a note called *precisely* 'Neurons'.
-These can appear anywhere in the file
+These can appear anywhere in the note.
 - every word with a hashtag prefix is treated as a tag.
 For example, `#psychology`.
 Subtags (hierarchical tags), such as `#biology/anatomy/humans` are supported, if you want to stay more organised.
+    You can also put these everywhere.

-Besides, how do you actually do writing, if there are no explicit commands to invoke an editor?
-You can use a plugin or your favourite editor.
-Or even make one yourself!
-I think this was the right approach, considering integration.
-It'd have been hard to try making `settle` work with vim or emacs and their many quirks.
-Instead, a plugin for vim or emacs would certainly be able to use it in amazing ways.
+Besides, how do you actually start writing, if there are no explicit commands to invoke an editor?
+It'd have been hard trying to write code so that it works smoothly with vim or emacs and their many quirks.
+Instead, editor-side code is written to act as a settle plugin.

 I wrote [settle.vim](https://github.com/xylous/settle.vim) since I'm a (neo)vim user myself.
 If you write a wrapper around settle, contact me at